NemoNotFound/NemosTags/wiki/features.md

 ## Milking Cows and Goats
 To allow milking with a custom bucket:
-- Add your empty bucket item to the `empty_buckets` item tag
+- Add your empty bucket item to the `buckets/empty` item tag
 - Add a key-value pair (empty bucket → milk bucket) to the `BUCKET_TO_MILK_BUCKET` map

 ## Emptying Buckets